-T’ruah works as part of an interfaith network to mobilize synagogues and other communities to protect those facing deportation or other immigration challenges.
-By becoming “mikdash” or sanctuary synagogues, communities pledge to take concrete actions, which may include legal support, housing, financial help, and other assistance for the sojourners in our midst.
+T’ruah’s sanctuary network, Mikdash, is made up of over 70 member communities.
+We work as part of an interfaith network to mobilize synagogues and other Jewish communities to protect those facing deportation or other immigration challenges.
+By becoming part of the Mikdash network, communities pledge to take concrete actions, which may include legal support, housing, financial help, and other assistance for our friends and neighbors.

-If your congregation is interested in becoming a sanctuary community or in learning more, please contact T’ruah’s Congregational Organizer Salem Pearce at email@example.com
+If your congregation is interested in learning more about becoming a sanctuary community, please contact T’ruah’s Director of Organizing Rabbi Nora Feinstein at email@example.com.

 T’ruah denounces President Trump’s intention — announced late last night via tweet — to temporarily suspend immigration to the U.S. This planned executive order would…

 August 15, 2019

 Joint Statement from T’ruah Rabbis in Rhode Island and members of The Board of Rabbis of Greater Rhode Island

 We denounce and call for an investigation into the actions of the employees of this for-profit facility.
 We will remain steady in our commitment to nonviolent action, even in the face of such callous disregard for the lives and safety of our friends, congregants, students, and neighbors.
 As those of us present sang many times that evening, “Olam chesed yibaneh: We will build this world from love.”